Global Issues Problem Solving (Team)

 Community Problem Solving (Team or Individual)

 In Community Problem Solving (CmPS), teams in grades 4-12 use the FPS process to identify and solve current problems in their own communities.
 This experience builds hands-on problem solving skills, strengthens analytical skills and leadership ability, and offers many different types of communication opportunities—all while actively involving students in giving back to the community in which they live.
 Teams spend the year working on the problem they chose, and compete for invitation to the State Bowl and the International competition.
 Because teams may include 15 or more students, this is an excellent experience for whole classrooms.
 Individuals are also welcome in Community Problems Solving and will be evaluated separately.

 Scenario Writing gives students in grades 4-12 who are interested in creative writing the opportunity to research any of the year’s topics and compose a creative, dramatic, and futuristic scenario.
 Length of entry is a maximum of 1,500 words.
 Winning scenarios are chosen to compete at the International competition.

-Teams, individuals, scenario writers, and community problem solvers who qualify for the State Bowl compete for the opportunity to represent Singapore at the International Conference, which will be held June 3-7, 2020 at University of Massachusetts at Amherst.
+Teams, individuals, scenario writers, and community problem solvers who qualify for the State Bowl compete for the opportunity to represent Singapore at the International Conference, which will be held in June.
 At least one team/individual from each level of Global Issues, Community Problem Solving, Scenario Writing, Scenario Performance will move on to compete at the International Conference.
 This is an exciting opportunity that students will not want to miss, if selected.
 Singapore students will be among 2,500 students from around the world participating in the competition.
 For more information about the FPS International Competition, visit www.fpspi.org.